gulfiliz/gulfiliz.github.io/_posts/2025-03-17-america-and-its-geniuses.md

 *Moby-Dick* is not a novel in the conventional sense.
-It is a meditation on obsession, fate, cosmology, the limits of knowledge, the nature of evil — wrapped in the technical language of the 19th-century whaling industry.
+It is a meditation on obsession, fate, cosmology, the limits of knowledge, the nature of evil, wrapped in the technical language of the 19th-century whaling industry.

-It requires its reader to follow Melville into extended digressions on cetology, on the color white, on the metaphysics of the whale — digressions that serve no narrative purpose and every philosophical purpose.
+It requires its reader to follow Melville into extended digressions on cetology, on the color white, on the metaphysics of the whale, digressions that serve no narrative purpose and every philosophical purpose.

-It is a book that trusts its reader to be interested in ideas for their own sake — to follow a thought wherever it goes, even when it goes away from the story.
+It is a book that trusts its reader to be interested in ideas for their own sake, to follow a thought wherever it goes, even when it goes away from the story.